The remodel of our RV

 I could feel our plans unraveling.

 I didn’t understand what went wrong.
 The couple selling the RV seemed to really like us when we drove four hours to check out their camper.
-They gave us tons of camping tips and when we were all still talking as the sun went down, they even shared their homemade wine with us.
-Okay now that I’m thinking about it, that was a little weird.
-It burned like vodka, tasted like wine.
+They gave us tons of camping tips, and when we were all still talking as the sun went down, they even shared their homemade wine with us.
+Okay, now that I’m thinking about it, that was a little weird.
+It burned like vodka and tasted like wine.
 They made it under their sink from frozen Welch’s grape juice and—

 Our judgment was clearly off.